Chocolate Ganache Drip Recipe

 image of milk chocolate ganache that's been made to add a chocolate drip to a milky way cake

-Having the ganache at the right temperature allows you to create those beautiful, perfect drips!
-Since this recipe uses chocolate and cream, it is technically a milk chocolate ganache.
+Having the ganache at the right temperature allows you to create those beautiful, perfect drips.

 Drip cakes don’t have to be scary, but there are a few things to keep in mind to make sure you get that perfect drip look!
 The most common issues include:

-• Runaway drips – drips that run straight to the bottom of the cake, and right off the cake board
+• Runaway drips that run straight to the bottom of the cake

-• Thin, watery drips, that looks more like streaks than drips
+• Thin, watery drips that look more like streaks than drips

-• Ganache that seems to melt the buttercream, and not keep its shape
+• Ganache that seems to melt the buttercream, and does not keep its shape

 • Short, stubby drips that (sadly) look like candle wax